neondatabase/website/content/docs/introduction/extra-usage.md

 | **Total**| $84                 |

 <Admonition type="note">
-If usage remained at 45 GiB through July, no extra storage would be needed, and July's total would be $69 for the Scale plan.
+If usage remained at 45 GiB through to the end of July, no extra storage would be needed, and July's total would be $69 for the Scale plan.
 </Admonition>

 ### Example 3: Storage exceeds and falls below the limit at the end of the month

 This example illustrates a prorated charge for extra storage that was incurred toward the end of the billing period.
-The charge is prorated from the date the extra storage was allocated.
+The charge is prorated from the date the extra storage usage was incurred.

+**Plan**: Scale
 **Period:**
 - **June 1st – June 27th:** Usage up to 49 GiB
 - **June 28th:** Usage increased to 55 GiB